LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 Thesis Option
 ~~~~~~~~~~~~~~~~

-MS students in the Computer Science degree program may elect the MS thesis option.
+MS students in the Computer Science degree program (only)
+may elect the MS thesis option.

 Course work is strongly recommended over the thesis option,
 especially for those not planning on a research-oriented career.
 Many students